StianIsmar/project-thesis/README.md

 # Source code
-The code in ./TE contains all preprocessing and models for the project.
+The code in ./src contains all preprocessing and models for the project.

-project-thesis/TE/models/run_models_stian.ipynb has all the ran models.
+project-thesis/TE/models/run_models.ipynb containes all the used models.